TimofeyLednev/Minecraft-PE-0.6.1-iOS-3.1/README.md

 Thanks to [@yefengeeeeeeeeeee](https://github.com/yefengeeeeeeeeeee) for fixing the iPad xib files for Xcode 4.1!

-- tiktok video (for proof in comments)
+- tiktok video (for proof in comments @timofeilednev)

 https://www.tiktok.com/t/ZP8gMyTYB/